Zisling/stompTest/Readme.md

     python3 --ip <ip> --port <port> --doubleLogin

-This should add an error frame for user already logged in
+This should add an error frame for a user already logged in